jeremysinger/gijoe/README.md

 and browse to http://localhost:8080 to see GIJOE in action.

-### Direction Execution
+### Direct Execution

-To run directly using node, simply execute
-`npm install`
-from within this directory to fetch the appropriate packages.
+To run directly using node on your local machine, simply execute `npm install` from within this directory to fetch the appropriate packages.
 Then run the app with